j0akl/jewler-e/README.md

  - hobbies/interests
  - areas

-Same as jewlery, X% commission on every item sold
+Same as jewlere, X% commission on every item sold

 Profile badges, community based or not

 Expandable tree comment view

+Shouldn't be any harder to implement than jewlere, just a little more complex.
+Way more money to be made if we expand the vision, start with a beta for certain communities who are particularly conducive to the platform (r/mk) to build hype.
+Eventually allow arbitrary community creation (at release)